mchancan/citylearn/README.md

 - Put the `CityLearn` directory inside `UnitySDK/Assets/ML-Agents/Examples/` in your `ml-agents-0.8.1` directory.
 - Add the files provided in the `config` directory inside `config` in your `ml-agents-0.8.1` directory.

-4. Download the driving datasets of your choice:
+4. Download the driving datasets of your choice.
+For some datasets, you may need to extract frames out of the downloaded videos using [Avconv](https://libav.org/avconv.html) on Ubuntu, e.g.

 - Oxford RobotCar: https://robotcar-dataset.robots.ox.ac.uk/
 - Berkeley DeepDrive: https://bdd-data.berkeley.edu/